tchenuag/csppython/_sources/ch1/0108-integer-division.rst

 Integer Division
 ================

+**Learning Target: I can recognize when a quotient will give an less accurate result.**

 If you experimented around with division and integers, you might have noticed something funny.
 Run the code below as an example:

 .. activecode:: ac_intdiv_1